Occupational Hazards in Healthcare Facilities

 Back to top of page

-Aerosolized Hazards: Pentamidine and Ribavirin
+Aerosolized Drug Hazards: Pentamidine and Ribavirin

 Exposure of Health Care Workers to Pentamidine Isethionate